labdevsrc/FTCollectorApp/README.md

 ## 2. Ajax request / API access to `backup_of_myfibertrak.end_user`
 Each page has default event handler right after Page appearing , called : OnAppearing().
-Currently, this repo FTCollector app, will download MySQL table (GET) and store on local SQLite, and then populate to List<T> or ObservableCollection<Object>.
+In this repo , downloaded MySQL table will be stored in local SQLite, and then populate to List<T> or ObservableCollection<Object>.
 Example : Login Page.
 API script : Select all from